r23/MyOOS/tracking/piwik/README.md

 ## Changelog

-For the list of all tickets closed in the current and past releases, see http://piwik.org/changelog/
+For the list of all tickets closed in the current and past releases, see http://piwik.org/changelog/.
+For the list of technical changes in the Piwik platform, see [http://developer.piwik.org/changelog](http://developer.piwik.org/changelog).

 ## Participate!